aliyun/aliyun-odps-jdbc/README.md

 ### Connection String Parameters
-The key and value can be encoded by using java.net.URLEncoder#encode(java.lang.String).
+It is recommended that the key and value in URL should be encoded by using java.net.URLEncoder#encode(java.lang.String).

 #### Basic